 The company has been able to keep up with the changing days and offers new tech solutions like mobile applications, various offers with their cards, and much more.
 This helps them provide a satisfying experience to the clients who have an account with them.

 6. TJSB Cooperative Bank

 Having as many as 136 branches, Thane Janata Sahakari Bank is one of the biggest banks in the nation when it comes to the number of people offered on a daily basis.
-The bank serves in 5 states and has around 136 branches all across the nation.
+The bank serves 5 states and has around 136 branches all across the nation.

 7. Punjab & Maharashtra Co-operative Bank

-Although in recent years, the bank has not performed as per expectations and has been in the news for all the wrong reasons, the bank still holds its place as one of the dependable co-operative banks.
-This is the youngest bank to have been awarded the scheduled bank status by the Reserve bank of India.
+Although in recent years, the bank has not performed as per expectations and has been in the news for all the wrong reasons, the bank still holds its place as one of the dependable cooperative banks.
+This is the youngest bank to have been awarded the scheduled bank status by the Reserve Bank of India.

-The bank has registered a profit of Rs 99.69 crore in the year 2019, which helps make them one of the profitable banks in the nation.
-Although some wrong decisions and mismanagement have led the company in some distress in recent times, hopefully, the company will come out of it very soon.
+The bank has registered a profit of Rs 99.69 crore in the year 2019, which helps make them one of the most profitable banks in the nation.
+Although some wrong decisions and mismanagement have led the company to some distress in recent times, hopefully, the company will come out of it very soon.

 8. Janata Cooperative Bank

 The bank is one of the fewest to have started its operations from outside Mumbai.
 This bank was founded in Malleshwaram, Bangalore.
 The bank has had some of the prominent names of the nation associated with them.
 They are relied on as one of the most transparent banks which follow in their footsteps to help themselves accomplish new goals as a cooperative bank.